verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

 Then create a `Certificate` to be signed by `my-root-issuer` with the TLS secret, `my-root-ca-tls`.
-Because we are using a `ClusterIssuer,` the `Certificate` object should be created in the `clusterResourceNamespace`, which by default is the `cert-manager` namespace:
+Because we are using a `ClusterIssuer,` the `Certificate` object should be created in the `clusterResourceNamespace`, which by default is the `cert-manager` namespace.

 **Root Certificate**
 {{< clipboard >}}